farmaker47/AIFlowers/README.md

 ### Build

-To build the necessary libraries for the project follow super instructions by Sumith and Thomas from this repository https://github.com/t-vi/AICamera
+To build the necessary libraries for the project follow super instructions by Soumith and Thomas from this repository https://github.com/t-vi/AICamera

 1.First you have to set some paths to Linux as shown at the picture